-Proceeding as in (b), (c) and (d), we improve the mesh quality and simplify the algorithm considerably regarding other possible strategies.
+Proceeding as in (b), (c) and (d), we improve the mesh quality and simplify the algorithm considerably due to the global refinement defined in (a) by the error indicator.
 One may think that this procedure can augment the refined region, but we must take into account that only 1 or 2 new nodes are introduced from a total of 6.
-Note that this ratio is less or equal to that arising in the 2-D refinement with the Rivara's 4-T algorithm, in which the probability of finding a new node introduced in the longest edge of a triangle is 1/3.
-This fact is accentuated in the generalization of this algorithm in 3-D.
+Note that this proportion is less or equal to that arising in the 2-D refinement with the 4-T Rivara algorithm, in which the probability of finding a new node introduced in the longest edge of a triangle is 1/3.
+This fact is accentuated in the proposed algorithm as its generalization in 3-D.